 On the food front, our meals have temporarily become even simpler with this new addition to our family.
 The timing feels good though, because summer produce can stand on its own with minimal fuss and I’ll take any excuse not to turn on the oven these days.
-I’ve also been relying more than usual on pre-prepped fruits and veggies (sliced watermelon, shredded carrots and cabbage, etc) and it’s been a huge help that our weekly meal kit deliveries from Terra’s Kitchen now give me the option to add a bunch of sides to my order.
+I’ve also been relying more than usual on pre-prepped fruits and veggies (sliced watermelon, shredded carrots and cabbage, etc).

 I love this meal not only because it’s easy and fast, but also because it’s such a great (healthy!) alternative to takeout.
 The sauce is a simple mix of low sodium soy, sweet chili, and toasted sesame oil, and when you combine it with the sautéed garlic, shiitake mushrooms, perfectly al dente zucchini noodles, and loads of veggies…well, it’s the kind of meal that makes you feel extra happy.
 Happy you didn’t spend money on takeout.
 Happy you still managed to enjoy everything good about lo mein sans food coma.
 Happy you still have half an hour to eat in peace before it’s back to being a (dog) mom.*